funkybob/gilbert/docs/content.rst

       Access the objects content.

-      Typically implemented as a `oneshot` property.
+      Typically implemented as a `functools.cached_property`.

       Default: ``self.data``.